Stray from the Path

 Stray from the Path is an American hardcore punk band formed in 2001 in Long Island, New York.
-They have released ten full-length albums.
+They have released eleven full-length albums.
 Their first three records were independently released – People Over Profit in 2002, Audio Prozac in 2003, and Our Oceania in 2004.
 Stray From The Path then signed with Sumerian Records and released six records with them; Villains in 2008, Make Your Own History in 2009, Rising Sun in 2011, Anonymous in 2013, Subliminal Criminals in 2015, and Only Death Is Real in 2017.
-They are currently signed to UNFD and released their first record under the label in 2019 titled, Internal Atomics.
-They have been seen on tour with bands such as: Architects, Every Time I Die, The Acacia Strain, Terror, Norma Jean, Underoath, The Ghost Inside, For Today, Stick to Your Guns, Bleeding Through, Comeback Kid, and Counterparts.
+They are currently signed to UNFD and released Internal Atomics in 2019, Euthanasia in 2022, and Clockworked in 2025.

+On May 30 2025, the band surprise released their eleventh and final album Clockworked as well as announcing they will break up at the end of 2025 after fulfilling their tour commitments.

 History

 The band was formed on Long Island, New York, in 2001.
 Its original members were Thomas Williams, John Kane, Justin Manas, Ed Edge and Frank Correira.
 In October 2003, they went into the studio with Joe Cincotta and Terrance Hobbs of Suffocation to record their debut full length, Audio Prozac.
 In July 2005, after playing extensively over the following eight months to support their record, they released Our Oceania on August 2, 2005.
 In November 2005 original singer Ed Edge left the band and was replaced by Andrew Dijorio (Drew York).
 After touring the country DIY, SFTP entered God City Studios and recorded Villains with Converge Guitarist, Kurt Ballou.
 Upon completion of the record, the songs spread to California, which led to a contract with Sumerian Records.
 After being recorded independently at God City, Villains was properly released on May 13, 2008.
 After touring North America, the band saw some lineup changes.
 Ryan Thompson replaced Frank Correira on bass guitar, Justin Manas moved from drums to guitar replacing John Kane, and drummer Dan Bourke, formerly of This Is Hell, took over the role on drums.
 SFTP entered the studio with producer Misha Mansoor and recorded 2009's Make Your Own History.
 After touring North America, and Europe vigorously, the band hit Machine Shop Recordings with producer Will Putney to record their latest record Rising Sun.
 This record featured guest appearances by Andrew Neufeld of Comeback Kid, Cory Brandan Putman of Norma Jean and Jonathan Vigil of The Ghost Inside.
 In 2012 they released a download only single "Landmines".
 They later released Anonymous in September 2013 which featured Jesse Barnett from Stick to Your Guns and Jason Butler from Letlive.